 Cell Phone Directory: An Introduction

-Telephone directories originally contained only landline numbers.
-They were published yearly by phone carriers.
-Each telephone directory covered a certain geographical area.
+In the United States, telephone directories, or phone books, originally contained only landline numbers, published yearly by phone carriers.
+Each telephone directory covered a specific geographical area.
+The directories contain white pages with residential addresses and owner’s name; yellow pages include business information.
 As the internet grew, more and more phone directories moved online.

 In addition to being online now, telephone directories don't only contain landline numbers.
-There are online phone directories that contain cell phone numbers with the name of the owner, as well as toll-free number ownership information.
+Cellular directories appear online from companies like Intelius or through various search engines, including Google and Bing.
+Some social media accounts attach cell phone numbers to member accounts.
+There are also online phone directories that contain cell phone numbers with the name of the owner, as well as toll-free number ownership information.

 - Are Cell Phone Directories Free?